CrayLabs/SmartSim/doc/experiment.rst

 ^^^^^^^^^^^^
 The ``Orchestrator`` is an in-memory database that can be launched alongside ``Model`` and ``Ensemble`` entities in SmartSim.
-The ``Orchestrator`` can be used to store and retrieve data during the course of an experiment and across multiple entities.
+The ``Orchestrator`` can be used to store and retrieve data during the course of an experiment and across multiple entities by using SmartRedis clients.
 The database can be single-sharded or multi-sharded using the parameter, `db_nodes` passed in when creating a
 ``Orchestrator`` object.
+All Orchestrators begin as clustered: the app and model run on separate nodes.
+It is not until a model is applied that an Orchestrator through `model.colocated_db()`
 SmartSim provides multi-database support, meaning an experiment can have multiple launched database instances.
 When launching more than one ``Orchestrator``, the ``Experiment.create_database()`` function requires specifying a unique database identifier